urbanware-org/msgui/README.md

 As you can see on the right, the project is quite elementary and, as such, not a complete alternative for the command-line use of `msg.exe`.

+Notice that `msg.exe` is included in professional and enterprise editions of *Windows*, but not in any home edition.

 [Top](#msgui-)

 ## Environment

-Even though *MsgUI* uses `msg.exe` on every *Windows* system, there are differences how the message is being displayed.
+Even though *MsgUI* uses `msg.exe` on every *Windows* system, there are differences how the message is being displayed depending on the environment used.

 ### Locked screen with embedded message